MomsFriendlyRobotCompany/fake_rpi/readme.md

 ## Development

-To submit pull requests and do development:
+To submit pull requests for new sensors or fixes, just do:

 ```
 git clone https://github.com/MomsFriendlyRobotCompany/fake_rpi.git
 cd fake_rpi
 poetry install
 ```

+Then do a pull request.

 ## Usage